written by Vanessa Pike-Russell

 It may help to include the essentials and checklists recommended for land hermit crabs and circle the total amount of the products showing how much money they stand to make if they set out their tank as outlined.
 Not only will it be a display of products available for sale but will entice people to buy more hermit crabs if they are happy and active.

-If you are comfortable with walking around the store with the manager and asking them where your favourite hermit crab products are, gently stating why some products may not be suitable, selecting items that you do want and then asking to see the hermit crab enclosure.
-You have products in your hands and the manager is seeing dollar signs.
+If you are comfortable walking around the store with the manager and asking them where your favourite hermit crab products are, gently state why some products may not be suitable, select items that you want, and then ask to see the hermit crab enclosure, You have products in your hands and the manager is seeing dollar signs.
 They are always more amenable when they know they are about to make a sale.

 Look at the substrate type.
 Your ideal substrate would be straight sand (not Calcium sand such as ZooMed Hermit Crab sand) or a combination of sand and Eco-Earth type coconut fibre.
 Explain why Calcium sand is not suitable if that is what they use.